 Digital literacy is one of the skills a student must have in today’s time.
 AutoCAD can be used for students in many ways.
-Since AutoCAD is a huge program it embraces applications in many ways.
+Since AutoCAD is a vast program, it embraces applications in many ways.

-AutoCAD provides unique drafting tools that are used in drawings of engineering components, designs, and infrastructure.
-It also minimizes human errors and helps the users to bring their imagination to life with accuracy.
-It also provides solutions for designing mechanical components and solving design issues that may arise.
+AutoCAD provides unique drafting tools for engineering components, designs, and infrastructure drawings.
+It also minimizes human errors and helps users accurately bring their imagination to life.
+It also provides solutions for designing mechanical components and solving potential design issues.

 AutoCAD supports the operation of DWG and DXG files that can be exported from its interface to other CAD applications for more advanced animation projects.
 AutoCAD can even work simultaneously with 3D Max and other applications as well.

-With the availability of built-in design layouts that comprises of numerous templates specially designed for architectural planning and building construction, the users can work on projects that consist of creating architectural arrangements for construction purposes with just minimal knowledge of the software.
+With built-in design layouts comprising numerous templates specially designed for architectural planning and building construction, users can work on projects that create architectural arrangements for construction purposes with minimal knowledge of the software.

-AutoCAD is compatible with file formats that most of the 3D printers and slicing software use.
-The designs can be exported in the most preferred format that is, .stl that almost all the 3D printers use.
-AutoCAD helps the users to create lifelike 3D models on its workspace.
+AutoCAD is compatible with file formats that most 3D printers and slicing software use.
+The designs can be exported in the most preferred form, that is, .stl, which almost all the 3D printers use.
+AutoCAD helps users to create lifelike 3D models on their workspace.

-AutoCAD is well versed with the CAD interface, and with its usage, the industrialists can create working prototypes of an object as well as test its functions during the process of designing.
-The designers can even use the essential prototype for presentation for promoting their designs.
+AutoCAD has a user-friendly CAD interface that enables industrialists to create working prototypes of an object and test its functions during the design process.
+The designers can even use the basic prototype for presentation to promote their designs.

-The CAD software which has the most amazing interface blends easily and eases the complications that come with the designing of difficult shapes like octagons, tetrahedrons and many more, that are generally used in designing fashion items.
+The CAD software, which has the most fantastic interface, blends easily and eases the complications of designing difficult shapes like octagons, tetrahedrons, and many more generally used in designing fashion items.

 How to Use AutoCAD for Students?

-The very first step is to download the program and install it on the computer.
-The student can get a free license from Autodesk and all the features are available free of cost.
-Learning how to use 2D first will be the primary step and then proceeding to 3D drawings.
+The first step is downloading and installing the program on the computer.
+The Student can get a free license from Autodesk, and all the features are available free of cost.
+Learning how to use 2D first will be the primary step, and then proceeding to 3D drawings.
 The Student must know the use of different tools and toolbars in the workspace and their functions.

 Following are the steps to use AutoCAD-

-- Start working on a drawing and try to know different basic tools like pan, zoom, snap, polar, plot, etc.
+- Start working on a drawing and learn essential tools like pan, zoom, snap, polar, plot, etc.

-- Create different shapes using basic 2D tools like Polygon, Polyline, Line, Circle, Rectangle, arc, chamfer, fillet, join, trim, copy, text, etc. The can use tutorials on the Autodesk website for understanding it better.
+- Create different shapes using essential 2D tools like Polygon, Polyline, Line, Circle, Rectangle, arc, chamfer, fillet, join, trim, copy, text, etc. They can use tutorials on the Autodesk website to understand it better.

 - Getting to know the command line output and practicing it by creating different shapes and designs.

-- Learn different dimension styles, font styles, tables, hatch, mirror, blocks, line types, etc.
+- Learn different dimensions, font styles, tables, hatches, mirrors, blocks, line types, etc.